dotnize/tanstarter/README.md

 - [React Compiler docs](https://react.dev/learn/react-compiler), [Working Group](https://github.com/reactwg/react-compiler/discussions) - React Compiler is still in beta.
 You can disable it in [app.config.ts](./app.config.ts#L15) if you prefer.
 - https://github.com/TanStack/router/discussions/2863 - TanStack Start is in beta and may still undergo major changes.

-## Auth

-Better Auth is currently configured for OAuth with GitHub, Google, and Discord, but can be easily modified to use other providers.

-If you want to use email/password authentication or change providers, update the [auth config](./src/lib/server/auth.ts#L36) and [signin page](./src/routes/signin.tsx) with your own UI.
-You can use [shadcn/ui login blocks](https://ui.shadcn.com/blocks/login) as a starting point.

 ## Goodies